SummaSolutions/cart-magento2/README.md

 **Shipment integration**

 This feature allows to setup and integrate with MercadoEnvios shipment method as another shipment option for customers.
 It includes the possibility to print the shipping label directly from the Magento Admin Panel.
 Free shipping is also available.

 *Available for Argentina, Brazil and Mexico only with Standard Checkout*

+**Returns and Cancellations between MercadoPago and Magento**

+This feature synchronizes orders between MercadoPago and Magento.
+Returns and cancellations made from Magento are reflected in MercadoPago and vice versa.
+On store administration the returns can be enabled/disabled.
+Also, you can define the maximum amount of partial refunds on the same order and the maximum amount of days until refund is not accepted.

+**Configurable success page**

+This feature allows configure the success page to which Magento redirects once the customer made a payment with MercadoPago.
+On store administration, you can select between success page from MercadoPago or standard page from Magento (checkout/success).

+**Debug Mode in custom checkout**

+This feature enabled allows testing the plugin without a SSL certificate.
+The custon chechuot does not appear as a payment method if you operate over HTTP and with the configuration disabled.
+It is not recommended enable this option in production environment.

+**Installments calculator**

+This feature adds an instalment calculator into the Magento pages.
+It can be enabled/disabled from the add-on configuration.
+The calculator can be visualized in product page, in the cart page, or in both pages.
+The customer can use the intallment calculator to see the financing options available and the final amount to be paid.

 <a name="composer_installation"></a>

-**Installments calculator**

-This feature adds a intallment calculator inside Magento Product Page and Cart.
-It can be enabled/disabled from plugin configuration.

 ## Installation using composer:

 1. Add repository to your Magento installation composer.json file